jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 === Implementation

 When the handler receives an event, the handler must determine whether the event belongs to a pair of create-delete events.
 The issue is that the pairing event may appear in a later loop, or it might have already arrived in an earlier loop.
-As such, the handler stores any received events in a list which is initialised on the first loop and persistent across future loops.
-The handler will search this list for a matching pair on every received event.
+As such, the handler stores any received delete events in a list which is initialised on the first loop and persistent across future loops.
+The handler will search this list for a matching pair on every received create event.

 However, we do not want to store these events in the list indefinitely - if the handler receives a remove event for `foo.txt`, then a create event for `foo.txt` 10 hours later, these events should not be paired together as a single rename event.
-The handler thus adds a timeout for each event received.
+The handler thus adds a timeout to each delete event added to the list.
 The timeout is an arbitrary short time window, the implementation uses a time window of 10ms.
 In every loop, the handler will now either wait for a new event from the handler, or wait for the timeout of any path in the list, whichever occurs first.
 If a timeout occurs, the handler removes the path from the list and waits for the next loop cycle.

 In the actual implementation, the timeout of the handler must be handled asynchronously to prevent blocking of the current thread, otherwise new events from the watcher cannot be processed as the handler waits for a matching pair.
 The implementation overcomes this by starting the watcher and handler in separate threads.